marcodelmastro/AdventOfCode2024/README.md

 * [Day 4](Day04.ipynb).
 First 2D map of the year!
 Using a `defaultdict` to store map information to void having to check boundaries, with complex number to represent coordinate to simplify movements as operations on complex values.

 * [Day 5](Day05.ipynb).
 Custom `compare` function following the ordering rules, to be passed to sorting algorithm via `functools.cmp_to_key()`

+* [Day 6](Day06.ipynb).
+2D map exploration with rotation at obstacles.
+Using complex number to describe positions and (change of) directions, map represented as dictionary to simplyfy boundary checks.
+Part 2 requires identification of loop, tracked with recurring positions and direction.